genome-spy/genome-spy/docs/grammar/concat.md

 ## Resolve

-The scales of the `x` channel are always shared.
-By default, all other channels have independent scales.
+By default, all channels have independent scales and axes.